Everyone Should Be Able to Vote by Mail, Especially in a Pandemic

 - No witnesses or additional paperwork should be required to submit your ballot.

-- If there is a problem with your ballot, elections officials should be required to contact you and give you a chance to resolve it even after Election Day. - Vote In-Person Safely
+- If there is a problem with your ballot, elections officials should be required to contact you and give you a chance to resolve it even after Election Day.

 - Early voting at vote centers.